Run Service

 run job::hold

-The run job::hold command enables you to hold (that is, stop processing) the job.
+The run job::hold command enables you to hold the job and stop processing it.

 CLI Syntax